 Upper Marlboro, MD 20772

-The primary responsibility of the Office of Compliance and Ethics (OCE) is to create a more compliance oriented school system by working collaboratively with schools and offices to enhance safe and supportive learning and working environments, meeting financial responsibilities, and following policies and administrative procedures.
+The primary responsibility of the Office of Government Relations, Compliance, and Procedures (OGRCP) is to create a more compliance-oriented school system by working collaboratively with schools and offices to enhance safe and supportive learning and working environments, meeting financial responsibilities, and following policies and administrative procedures.

 Every large organization has a compliance culture.
 A compliance culture is a workplace’s collective perception of their internal policies, and procedures.
 A compliance culture may be positive--that is, it is taken for granted by employees that administrative procedures are routinely consulted and followed.
 A compliance culture may also be toxic -- that is when employees ordinarily ignore policies and procedures.
 This may occur for a number of reasons.
 The procedures may not have been reviewed by employees.
 The procedures may also be considered irrelevant because management has indicated its own indifference by expressly or tacitly preferring 'work-a-rounds' to official procedure and by management failing to hold employees accountable for violations of the procedures.